Update: Check out our new MJ Bale Suit Review – updated for 2023.

-So when their team reached out and told me about a campaign they where running to test the durability of one of their suits I was pretty keen to get on board.
+So when their team reached out and told me about a campaign they where running to test the durability of one of their suits I was pretty keen to get on board and review the suit.

 MJ Bales suits are one of my favourite brands for off the rack suits.
 Made from premium Australian Merino wools that are more resistant to creasing.
 Making them more suitable for travel than the average suit as they are less likely to crease.

 Great concept, I’ve heard a lot about low crease clothing, shirts and suits that you can wear all day and have them look fresh when you go out for a drink after work.
 But how do you quantify that, how do you prove that a suit is actually more durable?

 Well MJ Bale decided to dress one of their models here in Sydney, and then send him on a crazy around the world journey before shooting their winter campaign in London!
 The Model would have to wear the same suit the entire journey but could shower and change shirt/underwear – much like our wardrobes over a week’s business trip.

 He travelled more than 20,000km through nine countries over five days non-stop.
 Singapore, Kuala Lumpur, Bangkok, Dubai, Abu Dhabi, Rome, Naples, Amsterdam, Rotterdam and Harwich on planes, trains, tuk-tuks, bikes and even an overnight ferry across the North Sea to the UK.